Mortal Kombat: Armageddon: Motor Kombat

 The minigame in Mortal Kombat: Armageddon is named "Motor Kombat".
 True to the name, Ed Boon compared it to Mario Kart in the September 2006 issue of Official Xbox Magazine.
-Each of the characters has a customized go-kart, as well as their own special moves.
+Each character has a customized go-kart and their own special moves.
 The Motor Kombat characters keep their cartoonish "super deformed" style that was introduced in Deception's "Puzzle Kombat" mode.
-It also includes style-based fatalities for characters, and death traps.
-The cars are based on the characters' looks and personalities; for instance, Baraka's car has blades on the front bumper as an homage to Baraka's forearm blades and Scorpion's car is powered by a fire-breathing skull as an homage to his "Toasty" Fatality.
+It also includes style-based fatalities for characters and death traps.
+The cars are based on the characters' looks and personalities; for instance, Baraka's car has blades on the front bumper as a fire-breathing skull powers an homage to Baraka's forearm blades, and Scorpion's car is an homage to his "Toasty" Fatality.

-Motor Kombat features online play, as well as offline support for up to four players (two players in the PS2 version) with a split-screen display.
-In the game, players can knock their opponents into various deathtraps on the courses, like rolling pins, stones, crushers, slippery snow caves filled with stalagmites, and endless pits.
-The character roster for Motor Kombat is Scorpion, Sub-Zero, Bo' Rai Cho, Jax, Baraka, Raiden, Kitana, Mileena, Cyrax and Johnny Cage.
+Motor Kombat features online play and offline support for up to four players (two players in the PS2 version) with a split-screen display.
+Players can knock their opponents into various deathtraps on the courses, like rolling pins, stones, crushers, slippery snow caves filled with stalagmites, and endless pits.
+The character roster for Motor Kombat is Scorpion, Sub-Zero, Bo' Rai Cho, Jax, Baraka, Raiden, Kitana, Mileena, Cyrax, and Johnny Cage.